Lago Di Garda, Italy

 Lake Garda: Italy’s Largest Lake Without the Lake Como Price Tag

 Lake Garda covers 370 square kilometres and borders three different regions: Lombardy to the west, Veneto to the east, and Trentino-Alto Adige at the narrow northern end.
-That geography produces three completely different characters.
+That geography produces three entirely different characters.
 The south is flat and sunbaked, better for sailing and cycling than scenery.
-The north, around Riva del Garda and Torbole, is where the real mountains begin and where the lake narrows enough to funnel the thermal winds that make it one of the best windsurfing spots in Europe.
+The north, around Riva del Garda and Torbole, is where the real mountains begin and where the lake narrows enough to funnel the thermal winds that have made it the spiritual home of European windsurfing for 40 years.
 Pick your end depending on what you want.

 Where to Base Yourself

-Riva del Garda is the most practical town if you plan to hike or windsurf.
+Riva del Garda is the most practical town for hikers and windsurfers.
 It sits at the northern tip where the Sarca river meets the lake, surrounded by cliffs.
-The old town is compact, there are good supermarkets, and a ferry connection means you can reach Malcesine or Limone without needing a car.
-The SS45bis along the western shore gets jammed from June onwards, particularly at weekends, so anything requiring a drive south is a committed undertaking.
+The old town is compact, there are good supermarkets, and the ferry connection lets you reach Malcesine or Limone without a car.
+The SS45bis along the western shore jams from June onward, particularly on weekends, so anything requiring a drive south is a committed undertaking.

 Gargnano is quieter and less known.
-It sits mid-lake on the western shore, partly car-free, with a few excellent restaurants and an atmosphere that actually resembles a real Italian village rather than a tourist resort.
+It sits mid-lake on the western shore, partly car-free, with a few excellent restaurants and an atmosphere that resembles an actual Italian village rather than a resort.
 D.H.
-Lawrence wrote Twilight in Italy here; the local library has a small display case about it.
+Lawrence wrote Twilight in Italy here in 1912; the local library has a small display case about it that is worth a look if you are already passing.

 Getting Around